 I recently walked into Justa, Rufina & Co. for the first time to discover an artistic work-space like none I have ever seen before.
 It was like a breath of fresh air.
 This newly inaugurated ceramic studio in the seaside town of Mongat (just outside of Barcelona) is located on the third floor of an old porcelain factory with a front row seat to the Mediterranean.

 I signed up for the Alberto Bustos Masterclass without a great deal of knowledge about the artists’ work.
-I did a little research online and I was immediately convinced this would be an interesting and worthwhile masterclass.
+I did a little research online and I was immediately convinced this would be an interesting and worthwhile course.
 Alberto’s ceramic sculptures reminded me of North American artist Dave Chihuly’s intricate glass sculptures, with their emotionally charged connection with nature.

 The day started with a few minutes of mingling and coffee, followed by a one-hour presentation about Alberto’s journey from Graphic Designer to a self-taught ceramicist and internationally revered ceramic sculptor.
 Alberto has a no-nonsense and unpretentious manner of describing his experiences and his artwork, which I found refreshing.

 Coming from sunny and dry Valladolid, Spain, Alberto’s sculptures reveal a longing and a search for bountiful nature, fresh air, and the unknown.
 His artwork depicts mother nature’s astounding perseverance in the face of mass destruction and indifference.
 This said, Alberto encourages the observer to stay open and find their own meaning.

 See what you see & take what you want from it.

 What’s important is that you connect with the art.